 Concentration of Credit Risk: The investment policy of the District contains no limitations on the amount that can be invested in any one issuer beyond what is stipulated by the California Government code.
 The District investments (other than U.S. Treasuries, mutual funds and external investment pools, which are exempt from this disclosure) in any one issuer that represents five percent or more of the total investments were as follows:

-Bond assets that exceeded 5% of the total asset as of June 30, 2018 and 2017 are as follows:
+Bond assets that exceeded five percent of the total asset as of June 30, 2019 and 2018 are as follows: